Conditions 3-Hydroxy-3-Methylglutaric Aciduria

 HMG is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for HMG, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
-While having a child with HMG is rare, when both parents are carriers, they can have more than one child with the condition.
-Learn more about autosomal recessive inheritance.
+While having a child with HMG is rare, when both parents are carriers they can have more than one child with the condition.
+Learn more about Learn more about autosomal recessive inheritance.

 Support for 3-Hydroxy-3-Methylglutaric Aciduria

-Support groups can help connect families who have a child or other family member affected with 3-hydroxy-3-methylglutaric aciduria with a supportive community of people who have experience and expertise in living with the condition.
-These organizations offer resources for families, affected individuals, health care providers, and advocates.
+Support groups can help connect families who have a child or other family member affected with 3-hydroxy-3-methylglutaric aciduria (HMG) with a supportive community of people who have experience and expertise in living with the condition.
+These organizations offer resources for families, affected individuals, health care providers, and advocates:

 Work with your baby’s doctor to determine the next steps for your child’s care.
 Your baby’s doctor may help you coordinate care with a doctor specializing in metabolism, a dietician who can help plan your child’s specialized diet, or other medical resources in your community.
 Some children with 3-hydroxy-3-methylglutaric aciduria (HMG) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s health care provider about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s health care provider about the next steps in accessing a developmental evaluation and care.

 Because HMG is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for HMG, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
 The Clinic Services Search Engine offered by the American College of Genetics and Genomics and the Find a Genetic Counselor tool on the National Society of Genetic Counselors website are two good resources for you or your baby's health care provider to use to identify local specialists.